 Boards must be aware that there is no established number of allowable absences for court-ordered visitation.
 Boards must ensure that the duration of allowable absences is based on the order of the court.
 Boards also must ensure that providers are reimbursed for absences due to court-ordered visitation.

-Boards are encouraged to use the Child Care Absence Worklist Report 272 available through the Workforce Reports portalto help track and notify providers and parents about absences. portal to help track and notify providers and parents about absences.
+Boards are encouraged to use the Absence Notification Report to help track absences and when notifications were sent to parents and providers.

 D-1005: Process for Redetermining Eligibility

-Notwithstanding the period of time required to review a customer’s application for , a redetermination of eligibility may not occur before 12 months from the end of the most recent eligibility period.
+Notwithstanding the period of time required to review a customer’s application for CCS, a redetermination of eligibility may not occur before 12 months from the end of the most recent eligibility period.

 Rule Reference: §809.42(a)